designstem/projects/triangles/math-polygon.md

 - Regular polygons are polygons with **all sides and angles equal**.
 - They are **formed by triangles**, usually isosceles.
-- For example 6 triangles connected together form a regular polygon.
+- For example 6 triangles connected together form a regular polygon called a Hexagon.
 - Regular polygons are **characterized by the number of edges or sides**.

+Below you'll find some examples of some most common regular polygons <f-arrow-icon rotation="90" />

 ---